-APEX Policy Engine:
+APEX Policy Engine :

-- o Policies are rules that decide on outcomes based on observed state. - o Triggered policies are invoked by introspection API events and periodic policies are run periodically on asynchronous thread. - o All Policies are registered with the Policy Engine with a callback function.
-Callback functions define the policy rules. - o Enables runtime adaptation using introspection data through feedback and control mechanism and engages actuators across stack layers. - It integrates Active Harmony [4] for searching and auto-tuning.
+- Policies are rules that decide on outcomes based on observed state. - Triggered policies are invoked by introspection API events. - Periodic policies are run periodically on asynchronous thread. - All Policies are registered with the Policy Engine with a callback function.
+Callback functions define the policy rules.
+"If x < y then..." - any arbitrary logic. • Enables runtime adaptation using introspection data through feedback and control mechanism and engages actuators across stack layers. - Active Harmony is integrated for adaptive auto-tuning.